 What happens if I join?

 Each registry has requirements for participants, such as a certain health history or a minimum age.
 If you meet these eligibility criteria, you will be asked to complete a consent form.

 If you become a participant, you may be asked to fill out a questionnaire.
 In some cases, you may be asked to contact family members to help us better understand your family health history.
-Some participants are also asked to donate blood or tissue samples.
+Some participants are asked to donate blood or tissue samples.